Skip to content

 Manual therapy is a hands-on technique where a physical therapist uses skilled touch to treat the soft tissues and joints in your neck.
 This can include soft tissue massage to release tight muscles and gentle joint movements to reduce stiffness.
 This direct approach is incredibly effective for easing pain, decreasing muscle tension, and improving blood flow to the injured area, which helps speed up the healing process.
 It’s a targeted treatment that addresses the specific sources of your discomfort, providing relief and helping your body recover more efficiently.
 These specialized techniques are a fundamental part of a drug-free recovery plan.

-Strengthening Your Neck and Back Muscles
+Building Strength in Your Neck and Back

 The impact that causes whiplash doesn’t just affect your joints; it can also weaken the crucial muscles that support your head and neck.
 A key part of physical therapy is rebuilding that strength.
 A therapist will introduce targeted exercises that focus on strengthening the deep muscles in your neck and upper back.
 Building this muscular support is vital for long-term stability and helps protect your spine from future strain or injury.
 As these muscles get stronger, you’ll notice improved posture and a decrease in pain, allowing you to return to your normal activities with confidence.

-Soothe Whiplash Pain at Home
+How to Manage Whiplash Pain at Home

 While professional care is essential for addressing the root cause of whiplash, there are several things you can do at home to manage your symptoms and support your body’s healing process.
 These simple, drug-free strategies can help reduce pain and inflammation, gently restore movement, and make you more comfortable as you recover.
 Think of them as a way to partner with your body, giving it the support it needs between your appointments.